Travel Directions & Area Attractions

 Note: If you are traveling North on I-95, your GPS may not necessarily provide you with correct travel directions.
-You want to be sure to take Exit 5A, NOT Exit 4.
+You want to be sure to take Exit 14A, not the exit for Route 4.
 Please use the following directions.

 Wickford Village - Established in 1709, Wickford Village provides picturesque waterfront streets lined with one-of-a-kind shops featuring jewelry, housewares, clothing and more.
 You’ll also find galleries, antique shops, cafes and restaurants nestled amongst beautifully maintained churches, colonial homes and gardens.
 Have a boat?
 Tie up to the town dock while you explore our village.
 Whether it’s stress free holiday shopping or watching the boats go by on the harbor, Wickford offers something for the whole family in every season.
 Even your dog will enjoy a refreshing drink of water outside the many shops and restaurants in our pet friendly village.

 Island - Block Island, nestled in the Atlantic 12 miles from coastal Rhode Island, offers the vacationer what does not seem possible anymore - simple relaxation in a startling beautiful place.
 The Island is famous for its miles of free public beaches, sparkling clear waters, dramatic bluffs, preserved open spaces, and fun-filled activities for visitors of all ages.
 Block Island has long been a haven for residents and visitors who have found here a quality of life that recalls the pleasures of a life that is simpler, slower, and somehow, more carefree.
 It's no wonder that the Nature Conservancy has designated Block Island “One of the 12 last great places in the Western Hemisphere.”

 - Through the years Newport has made a name for itself in a